Umtiti header sends streetwise France into World Cup final

 Having gained the lead, France showed the defensive nous to nullify the threat from Belgium’s Eden Hazard and Kevin de Bruyne, closing out the game for a win that sent them to their second straight major tournament final, following their loss to Portugal in Euro 2016.

-It had been suggested that France needed to step up a level in quality if they were to get past the Belgians and they did just that.
+It had been suggested that France needed to step up a level in quality to get past the Belgians and they did just that even if their disciplined, professional performance hardly set the pulses racing.

-But the worrying factor for whoever wins Wednesday’s game in Moscow is that France still look to have another gear to move into.
+But the worrying factor for Croatia or England is that France still look to have another gear to move into.

 Deschamps, coach at Euro 2016 and captain of the 1998 World Cup winners, suggested as much.